tjmustard/3D_Printing_Molecules/README.md

     2. You can also change the elements to emphasize certain atoms due to their radii

 ###Blender:
+    1. Add the "Atomic Blender PDB/XYZ" plug-in in the preferences panel.
-    1. Import PDB file
+    2. Import PDB file
         • For overlapping spheres:
             • Balls: ~1.20
         • For Ball and Stick
             • Balls 0.80
             • Stick Radius: 0.20
-    2. Export as obj file
+    3. Export as obj file

 ###Cura:
     1. Open OBJ file, rotate as needed, and save as .stl file.